SemanticMediaWiki/SemanticMediaWiki/tests/phpunit/Integration/JSONScript/README.md

 </pre>

-By default not all settings parameter are enabled in `JsonTestCaseScriptRunner::prepareTest` and may need to be extended in case a specific test case requires additional customization.
+By default not all settings parameter are enabled in `JsonTestCaseScriptRunner::prepareTest` and may require an extension in case a specific test case depends on additional customization.

-Each `json` file requires a `meta` section with the `version` to correspond to the `JsonTestCaseScriptRunner::getRequiredJsonTestCaseMinVersion` while `is-incomplete` removes the file from the test plan if enabled.
+Each `json` file expects a `meta` section with:

+- `version` to correspond to the `JsonTestCaseScriptRunner::getRequiredJsonTestCaseMinVersion` and controls the JSON script definition that the runner is expected to support.
+- `is-incomplete` removes the file from the test plan if set `true`
-The section also contains a `debug` flag and if enabled may output internal object state information that can be helpful during debugging.
+- `debug` as flag for support of intermediary debugging that may output internal object state information.

 <pre>
 "meta": {